-Either get rid of your cable altogether (I recently did) or take some time to have to read call your cable company and save $780 with one quick 10-minute phone call like one of my Hip sidekicks recently did!
+Either get rid of your cable altogether (I recently did) or take some time to call your cable company and save $780 with one quick 10-minute phone call like one of my Hip sidekicks did!

 More often than not, if you ask to cancel or tell them you’re switching to one of their competitors, they’ll likely offer you a better deal than what you’re already paying.
 At the very least, they’ll be able to find you a more suitable package that fits your budget.

-Hip Tip: Thinking of ditching the cable all together?!
+Hip Tip: Thinking of ditching the cable altogether?!
 We have ways you can even watch some of your favorite programs for cheap or FREE without it!

 13. Switch banks or open a new account.

 Check out other banks nearby to see if they’re offering promotions to switch, such as prize drawings or tempting cash incentives.
 Just be sure to check the conditions of the bank first, like monthly checking account fees or minimum balance requirements (you don’t want to end up paying more than you are at your current bank).